 Smart radiator valves.

 Smart or wireless radiator valves work alongside a smart thermostat to control the heat you use in your home.
-The smart thermostat connects to a WiFi signal, enabling you to control the temperatures of your radiators from a mobile or tablet device.
-You can control your heating wherever you are from an app.
+The smart thermostat connects to a WiFi signal.
+This enables you to control the temperatures of your radiators from a mobile or tablet device.
+You’ll have ultimate control of your heating wherever you are - all thanks to an app.

 Lockshield radiator valves.

 A lockshield radiator valve is easily distinguishable from the other types due to its plastic cap.
-This cap prevents the valve from being changed by accident and it will always stay at the same position unless it is removed and changed manually.
+This cap prevents the valve from being changed by accident.
+This will always remain at the same position - unless it’s removed or changed manually.

 Angled, straight, cornered or H-block?

-These types of valve allow you to cater for a range of radiator positions.
+These types of valves allow you to cater for a range of radiator positions.
 Wherever your radiator is located, there will be a valve to suit its position.

 - Straight radiator valves allow your water to flow along a wall or straight from the floor.
 Towel radiator valves for example, are mostly straight or angled.

-- Corner radiator valves work in a similar way to angled radiator valves but are much better in terms of saving space.
+- Corner radiator valves save plenty of space.
+They work in a similar way to angled radiator valves.
 These can be a little more fiddly to adjust as a result.

 - H-block valves are made for radiators with a central connection.
-These can be space saving and easier to install and adjust.
+These can be space efficient, easy to install, and even simpler to adjust.

 Which size radiator valve do I need?

-When thinking of the size of a valve, it’s important to remember that it’s not necessarily the size of the valve itself you need to keep in mind, but the size of the connection to pipework.
-Of course, if you’re short on space around your radiator, then the size of the valve itself may be something you do consider.
+It’s important to remember that it’s not necessarily the size of the valve itself, but the size of the connection to pipework.
+Of course, if you’re short on space surrounding your radiator - the valves size may be something you do consider.

-Pipework for radiators can vary, sometimes from around 8mm to 28mm.
-The most common size is usually 15mm.
-Valves are usually manufactured to fit this specific size, but they do vary.
-It’s unlikely that you’ll find 8 or 10mm radiator valves, but you can purchase adapters if you’re struggling to find the right size.
+Pipework for radiators can sometimes vary from 8 mm to 28 mm.
+The most common size is usually 15 mm.
+Valves tend to be manufactured to fit this specific size, but variation can occur.
+It’s unlikely that you’ll find an 8 or 10 mm radiator valve.
+Adapters are available for purchase if you’re struggling to find the appropriate size.

 How to fit radiator valves.

-If you have a conventional boiler system, you will need to seek the help of a registered professional before fitting radiator valves.
-To fit or change a radiator valve, there are a number of steps you must follow to ensure it is successful.
+If you have a conventional boiler system, you’ll need to seek the help of a registered professional before fitting radiator valves.
+To fit or change a radiator valve, there are a number of steps you must follow to ensure it’s successful.
 Here is the basic procedure:

-- You firstly need to switch off your heating system and water supply and locate the drain off.
-Connect a hose to the drain off and ensure the other end of the hose allows water to run off into an outside drain, if possible.
+- Firstly, switch off your heating system and water supply.
+Once this is done - locate the drain off.
+Connect a hose to the drain off and position the other end of the hose so that it allows water to run into an outside drain - if possible.